levitte/openssl-web/docs/OpenSSL300Design.md

 when the rest of the module is being initialized during normal operation.

-As part of the build process the integrity checksum of the fips module must be saved to a file.
+As part of the build process the integrity checksum of the FIPS module must be saved to a file.
 This could be done as a script.
-It is just a HMAC_SHA256  of the entire fips module file with a known fixed key.
+It is just a HMAC_SHA256  of the entire FIPS module file with a known fixed key.
 If the library is signed then the checksum would have to be calculated after the signature is applied.

-A fixed key of at least 112 bits will be embedded in the fips module for all HMAC integrity operation(s), this key will also be made available to the external build script.
+A fixed key of at least 112 bits will be embedded in the FIPS module for all HMAC integrity operation(s), this key will also be made available to the external build script.